Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 # Day 24: Setting Up OS Ticket for SOC Operations

 ## Synopsis
 In today's session, I set up **OS Ticket**, an open-source ticketing system, as part of our SOC environment.
-This system wwell help manage and track security alerts, troubleshooting requests, and any incidents in an organized manner.
+This system will help manage and track security alerts, troubleshooting requests, and any incidents in an organized manner.

 ## Key Points